PaulRivaud/nthresh/README.md

 # nthresh
 Multilevel thresholding of a 1-dimensional array using Otsu's method.
-Implemented for Python3.
+Implemented in Python3.

 ## Install
 ```